hackclub/bungie-puzzle/README.md

     > and we're impressed
     > we hope you join us to chat with the creator of this world
     > and maybe, if you show up with, our presence will be known

-questions?

-- maybe post this from @vera
-- leak some images

----

-Intent:

-Why am I doing this?

-- the best AMAs have inspired questions
-- it feels like many people show up day of & maybe questions will be more inspired if people are feeling inspired about the person's work
-- lore gets people interested
-- learning about cool stuff gets people interested
-- making a quiz or kahoot feels forced & like homework– need to get people to dip their toes in as much or as little as they want
-  - this also means each puzzle should be non-destiny/bungie specific. domain specific knowledge helps, but everyone's background is a technical one, not a game one
-- puzzle should drum up activity in the slack